 To combat the hot temperatures, you can now find loose-fitting, light-colored performance golf clothing.
 Look for clothing that mentions “wicking”, or “wicks away moisture” or “quick drying”.
 These are the fabrics that will help keep you dry in hot weather or if you sweat a lot.

-I really like the feel of a Nike Dryfit Golf Polo as they are lightweight, really comfortable and is quick drying so sweat doesn’t stick to my skin.
+I really like the feel of a wicking golf shirt as they are lightweight, really comfortable and is quick drying so sweat doesn’t stick to my skin.

 Golf Skorts and Shorts

 A golf skort is such a wonderful addition to golf fashion today.
 Basically a “skort” is a skirt with built in lightweight or mesh shorts underneath.

 You can wear shorts as well, although I personally prefer a skort versus shorts if you are choosing between the two.
 For me, shorter shorts tend to ride up a bit and longer shorts tend to stick to my skin and are not as breathable or airy as a skort can be.

 Trust me, it makes a difference on a hot humid day.

 I like the new fabrics on skorts for golfing in hot weather.
 This Golftini Pull-On Tech Skort is a great example.